mysociety/popit/INSTALL.md

     # detach from the screen session using Ctrl-A Ctrl-D

+# DNS config

+You'll need to setup a wildcard DNS if you want to let instances be created.
+If your main site is `your-hosting-site-domain.com` you'll need to wildcard `*.your-hosting-site-domain.com`, or create DNS entries for `your-instance.your-hosting-site-domain.com`,

 # Installing behind varnish

 [Varnish](https://www.varnish-cache.org/) is a web application accelerator.
 We can use it to route the HTTP traffic to the right port for the hosting/instance servers.